PanJiaChen/vue-element-admin-site/docs/router-and-nav.md

 meta : {
   // required roles to navigate to this route.
 Support multiple permissions overlay.
   // Note that one match is enough to pass the check.
-  role: ['admin','editor'] // if not set means it doesn't need any permission.
+  roles: ['admin','editor'] // if not set means it doesn't need any permission.

   // the title of the route to show in various components (e.g. sidebar, breadcrumbs).
   title: 'title'